 If your dog, for whatever reason, started to feel threatened, he’ll start exhibiting signs of aggressiveness.
 That’s pretty common and expected in dogs.

-To see if anxiety/fear is what making your boy/girl aggressive all of a sudden, you should start looking for anything that could be leading your baby to feel anxious.
+To see if anxiety/fear is what makes your boy/girl aggressive all of a sudden, you should start looking for anything that could be leading your baby to feel anxious.

 Maybe you added a new pet to the family?
 A human guest your dog is not a fan of?
 Or maybe you changed something in your home?
 Did you get a new haircut?